mapeditor/tiled/docs/reference/tmx-map-format.rst

 order in which these layers appear is the order in which the layers are rendered by Tiled.

+The ``staggered`` orientation refers to an isometric map using staggered axes.

 Can contain: :ref:`tmx-properties`, :ref:`tmx-tileset`,
 :ref:`tmx-layer`, :ref:`tmx-objectgroup`,
 :ref:`tmx-imagelayer`, :ref:`tmx-group` (since 1.0)